rainbow

 Moreover, while the Government appears fixated on using the term ‘sustainable’ regularly, it does so with little regard to the long term health of the planet preferring instead to focus on the ‘sustainability’ of the economy.

-In her talk, Andrea Ross picks up on this lack of leadership for sustainable development at the UK level.
-She then explores various ways of challenging short term thinking as well as promoting and supporting concern for the Earth’s limits.
+In her talk, Andrea highlighted this lack of leadership for sustainable development at the UK level.
+She also explored various ways of challenging short term thinking as well as promoting and supporting concern for the Earth’s limits.

-Kindly hosted by the cafe at The McManus: Dundee’s Art Gallery and Museum for this free talk that will last approximately one hour.
-Not ticketed.
+This event was kindly hosted by the cafe at The McManus: Dundee’s Art Gallery and Museum

-Dundee Waterfront Project: the V&A Effect – Tuesday 5th Oct at 6pm
+Dundee Waterfront Project: the V&A Effect – 5th October 2010

 The Dundee Waterfront Project is an ambitious long-term development project to reconnect Dundee city centre with the Tay, and is one of the most notable forward-thinking projects in Scotland today.
 The Dundee Waterfront vision is to transform, energise and connect the city to the waterfront, threading the city and water together to create a special sense of place.